AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-4/htmlAPI-canvas-pt1.md

 `.arc(x, y, radius, startAngle, endAngle [, anticlockwise] )`

-- [ ] You know what `x` and `y` are for and can guess what rad`ius is for but let's look quickly at those last three:
+- [ ] You know what `x` and `y` are for and can guess what radius is for but let's look quickly at those last three:

   * `startAngle` - angle at which the arc starts in radians, measured from the positive x-axis.
   * `endAngle` - angle at which the arc ends in radians, measured from the positive x-axis.